adulbrich/organizing-digital-assets/README.md

 - `<iso-date>` is the [date](https://en.wikipedia.org/wiki/ISO_8601#Calendar_dates) in the format `YYYY-MM-DD`,
 - `<iso-duration>` is the [duration](https://en.wikipedia.org/wiki/ISO_8601#Durations) starting from `<iso-date>` in the format `PnYnMnDTnHnMnS`,
-- `<project-name>` is the name of the project, it can be multiple capitalized words, separated by spaces.
+- `<project-name>` is the name of the project, e.g., multiple capitalized words, separated by spaces.

 The period starts with `P` followed by one or more digits (the amount of) and then the unit (`D` for days, `W` for weeks, etc.)